AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/comment-projects.md

 ## Include others in a comment

 The comment feature in Analysis Workspace makes it easier to collaborate with others.

+Consider the following when using the @ symbol to include people in a comment:

+* People you include receive notifications based on their Adobe Experience Cloud notification settings.
+By default, they receive an [Experience Cloud notification](https://experienceleague.adobe.com/en/docs/core-services/interface/features/account-preferences#view-notifications).

+  Additionally, people can configure their Experience Cloud notification settings to also receive email notifications and Slack notifications by [subscribing to email notifications](https://experienceleague.adobe.com/en/docs/core-services/interface/features/account-preferences#subscribe-to-in-app-and-email-notifications) and [subscribing to Slack notifications](https://experienceleague.adobe.com/en/docs/core-services/interface/features/account-preferences#slack).

+* You can include anyone in your organization in a comment, but this does not automatically grant them access to the project.
+Only people who already have access to the project can access it.

 To include another person in your comment:

 1. Type the @ symbol, then begin typing the first name, last name, or email address of the person you want to include.

    ![tag user](assets/comments-tag-user.png)

 1. Select the person's name when it appears in the drop-down menu.

-Consider the following when using the @ symbol to include people in a comment:

-* People you include receive an email notification and a Pulse notification.

-* You can include anyone in your organization in a comment, but this does not automatically grant them access to the project.
-Only people who already have access to the project can access it.

 ## Reply to a comment